 4. Give an experience

 gpointstudio / Shutterstock.com

 You’ll guarantee good memories when you give an experience.
 (Younger kids might not quite grasp the concept, so this gift is best for those who are a little older.)
 Create a certificate entitling the child to a special date with you.
 It could involve taking your niece to see a matinee or going fishing with your grandson.
 Either pick something you know they’ll love, or let them make the call — as long as it is within reason.

 For this one, if you aren’t buying for your own daughter, you’ll want to check with the child’s parents first.
 However, if you get the green light, most girls love the chance to play dress-up, and that includes experimenting with makeup.
 Pick up an inexpensive toiletry bag and stuff it with sample-size makeup items.
 If the girl in your life isn’t quite old enough for makeup, you could include lotions, soaps or other bath items instead.

 If you’re buying for a teen, it could be that a gift card for popular makeup chain Sephora is a better bet than guessing on makeup.
-Check out “8 Great Ways to Save at Sephora.”
+Check out “7 Beautiful Ways to Save Money at Sephora.”